mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 Nix [makes it easy](/nix-fuzz-testing-1/) to set up fuzz testing workflows, and I feel like the world hasn't caught on yet.

+### Fuzzing openc2e

 So, one night, I read this blog post about [fuzzing a random open-source utility that Facebook published](https://blog.fadyothman.com/meta-bug-bounty-fuzzing-netconsd-for-fun-and-profit-part-1-6ffe96eb1419), so I [spent an hour reproducing it with Nix](/notes/fuzz-netconsd/).

-### Fuzzing openc2e

-A few nights later, I realized that [the open-source reimplementation of the _Creatures_ game series](https://openc2e.github.io/) has probably never been fuzzed, so I spent a couple of hours [writing a fuzzer for that](https://gitlab.com/mtlynch/fuzz-openc2e).
+A few nights later, I spent a couple of hours [writing a fuzzer](https://gitlab.com/mtlynch/fuzz-openc2e) for the [the open-source reimplementation of the _Creatures_ game series](https://openc2e.github.io/).

-The part of openc2e I fuzzed was CAOS, a part of the project that fascinates me.
 The original _Creatures_ game from 1996 included a custom scripting language and corresponding virtual machine.
 The language is called [Creatures Agent Object Script (CAOS)](https://creatures.fandom.com/wiki/CAOS), and it let players create custom add-ons for the game.

-CAOS is a low-level language that looks a bit like assembly.
-Here's an example:
+CAOS is a low-level language that looks a bit like assembly:

 ```
 SETS VA00 "he"